MatVenuz/Rock-Paper-Scissors/README.txt

-First version of my Rock, Paper, Scissors game!
+First version of my Rock, Paper, Scissors game made by JavaScript.

 Made by me for The Odin Project curriculum.